Twitter tells Congress it took action on 200 Russia-linked accounts

 Some of the tweets from these accounts promoted anti-Hillary Clinton stories, a source with knowledge of the matter said.
 The US intelligence community believes one reason Russia meddled in the election was to damage Clinton's chances of winning.

+Warner said Twitter shut down Russian-linked accounts only based upon work Facebook had already done to identify the users, which he said "showed an enormous lack of understanding from the Twitter team of how serious this issue is."

-Twitter has not provided details about the accounts, but research from independent groups monitoring Twitter provides some insight into how Russian-linked accounts used the social media platform in an attempt to amplify America's political divisions.
+Twitter has not made details about the accounts public, but research from independent groups monitoring Twitter provides some insight into how Russian-linked accounts used the social media platform in an attempt to amplify America's political divisions.

 The Alliance for Securing Democracy, an initiative by the public policy group German Marshall Fund, has an ongoing review of 600 Twitter accounts linked to Russia and seeking to influence U.S. politics.
 In the last week, the group says, one-quarter of the stories promoted by those accounts had a strong anti-American theme, while roughly 15% were anti-Hillary Clinton.